Buy Tickets Here!

 The Thirteen completes our survey of Bach’s four short masses, following our “fascinating… stirring” (Washington Classical Review) performance of The Early Masses I in 2025.
 The Masses in A Major and G Minor exhibit all of the mastery of the composer’s massive B Minor Mass in the form of smaller and digestible delights, written by the composer at a highpoint of his career.
 The Thirteen performs his two early masses featuring Baroque flute and oboe, paired with some of his finest and most beloved instrumental works.

-Violinists Adriane Post and Chloe Fedor join our choir of twelve soloists and our orchestra of period instrumentalists, which “buzz[es] with busy counterpoint and festive energy” (Washington Classical Review).
+Violinist Adriane Post join our choir of twelve soloists and our orchestra of period instrumentalists, which “buzz[es] with busy counterpoint and festive energy” (Washington Classical Review).

 This program is made possible by a generous gift from Sherman & Maureen Katz.